ignis-sec/Pwdb-Public/README.md

 # PWDB - New generation of Password Mass-Analysis

 ## Goal
 Leaving the 20 year old stuff of red team behind.
-Stuff works fine, and no one bothers to check/replace it trough decades.
+Stuff works fine, and no one bothers to check/replace it through decades.

 ## Included dumps
 You can check the status.txt in this repository to keep track of included dumps.

+## Curious about a statistic?
+Please create an issue and explain what you want to learn, and if its interesting i'll query the thing and add the result!
 ## Cool Stats

 * From 1.000.000.000+ lines of dumps, `257.669.588` were filtered as either corrupt data(gibberish in improper format) or test accounts.